-This 5k Fun Run is a different course to last year, starting at Medina Park, up NE 12th Street turning right at Evergreen Point Road, running all the way to the 520, then returning along the same route back to Medina Park.
+This 5k Fun Run is the same as last year with a slight adjustment, starting at Medina Park, up NE 12th Street turning right at Evergreen Point Road, running all the way to the 520, then returning along the same route back to Medina Park.

 Awards will be given to the top 3 places in all age divisions for Men and Women!
 These include:

 That's over 54 medals to be given out!
 Don't miss the opportunity to place in your age group!

 A link will be posted on our website on the Results Page of Woodinville Running Company at www.woodinvillerunningcompany.com